U.S. Economic Overview

 Gross Domestic Product

-Real gross domestic product increased at an annual rate of 3.0% in the second quarter of 2025 accordind to the advance etimate(July 30,2025:T1).
-Drivers are the increase in consumer spending and decrease in imports, which are a substraction in the calculation of GDP.
-In the fourth quarter of 2024, real GPD increased 2.4%.
+Real gross domestic product (GPD) increased at an annual rate of 3.3% in the second quarter of 2025, according to the second estimate released on August 28,2025 (T1).
+The main drivers were an increase in consumer spending and a decrease in imports, which are a substracted in the calculation of GDP.
+In the fourth quarter of 2024, real GDP increased by 2.4%.

 GPD for 2024